 Admission requirement (with regard to study progress) for starting the Graduation Project It is essential that the student meets the admission requirements before actually start working on a Graduation Project.
 This is to ensure that the student has the requisite level of ability at the beginning of the project.
-Students may start the graduation project on condition that they have finished the mandatory first year courses of the MSc programme.
+Students may start the graduation project on the condition that they have finished at least all mandatory first year courses of the MSc programme.